pyh1998/MiloMusic/Report.md

 MiloMusic is a music social media application specifically targeting all people who love music.
 It provides three parts for them, which are music, comments, and user.

-- In the music part, a list of songs is shown in descending order of date or score.
-Therefore, users can get the latest and highest score song.
-Users also can search songs by four methods.
+- In the music part, a list of songs are showed in descending order of date or score.
+Therefore, user can get the latest and highest score song.
+User also can search songs by four methods.
-- In the comments part, users can view posts on a timeline activity (update every 3 seconds).
-Similarly, users can search comments by three methods.
+- In the comments part, user can view posts on a timeline activity (update every 3 seconds).
+Similarly, user can search comments by three methods.
 In addition, user can post their comments.
-- The user part is open for every user, user can view their comments and a report for their activities.
+- The user part is open for every users, user can view their comments and a report for their activities.

 <center class="third">
 <img src="./images/Login.png">